Sean P. Stellato: SES Sports

+In an interview with The New York Times, he said that he felt very fortunate, very blessed, and very grateful to represent talented young athletes and valued the opportunity to contribute to their careers.

 Athletics

 Stellato attended Salem High School, where he played on the football and basketball teams.
 Stellato led the Witches to a Super Bowl appearance in 1994 and the basketball team to a state title in 1995.

-At the Gunnery Prep School, he was named MVP in football and basketball and was named All-New England in both sports after scoring 30 touchdowns and averaging 30 points per game.
+At Gunnery Prep, he was named MVP in football and basketball and was named All-New England in both sports after scoring 30 touchdowns and averaging 30 points per game.
 Gunnery Prep, a private boarding school in Connecticut, inducted him into its athletics hall of fame in 2018 and retired his No. 14 football jersey on April 27, 2024.
 He played at the school in 1996-97 and was the first player there to have his jersey number retired.

-"It was the most influential year of my life,” Stellato told the Marblehead (Mass.)
-Weekly News.
-“It’s almost hard to put into words what that year did for me.”
+"It was the most influential year of my life," Stellato told the Marblehead (Massachusetts) Weekly News.
+"It's almost hard to put into words what that year did for me."
 Stellato told Item Live that he "left there as a lifelong learner.
-I learned core values.”
+I learned core values."

-During his induction speech, Stellato said he “wanted to hone in [sic] on the people that have supported and influenced me.
+During his induction speech, Stellato said he "wanted to hone in [sic] on the people that have supported and influenced me.
 A lot of time, you don’t have the chance to look people in the eye with gratitude."

 He said if he hadn't gone to Gunnery, he "would've gone another route and lived a completely different life.
-I’ve sent four kids to Gunnery over the years, and they’ve done well.
-I’m hoping to extend that pipeline a little bit.”
+I’ve sent four kids to Gunnery over the years, and they've done well.
+I'm hoping to extend that pipeline a little bit."

 At Marist College, Stellato played receiver on the football team.
 Stellato played football on scholarship and basketball at Marist.
 In the 2000 and 2001 seasons, he led the Red Foxes in touchdown receptions.